Santa Rosa Juvenile Defense Attorney

 - Over a decade of aggressive, client-focused advocacy

-A minor's case may be dealt with as a juvenile delinquency matter, which means it involves the alleged commission of a crime the same as if an adult had committed the offense.
-A minor's case may also be dealt with as a status offenses, which means the offense was one that is against the law because it was committed by a minor.
-These types of juvenile status offenses include: Truancy (skipping school), curfew violations, running away from home, and alcohol consumption.
-Whether your son or daughter faces penalties for a juvenile status offense or for an adult criminal charge, you can turn to the Law Offices of Evan E. Zelig for top-rated defense.
+A minor's case may be dealt with as a juvenile delinquency matter, which means it involves the alleged commission of a crime as if an adult had committed it.
+A minor's case may also be dealt with as a status offense, which means it was against the law because a minor committed it.
+These juvenile status offenses include Truancy (skipping school), curfew violations, running away from home, and alcohol consumption.
+Whether your son or daughter faces penalties for a juvenile status offense or an adult criminal charge, you can turn to the Law Offices of Evan E. Zelig for top-rated defense.

 A juvenile misdemeanor conviction can result in: